Middleton Cheney: Baptist

 The Baptist congregation in Middleton Cheney may have been formed in 1740.
 The site of its original chapel is not known, but may have been in the Baptist burial ground in Queen Street.
 The present Baptist Centre was built as a chapel in 1806.

 Methodist

 A Methodist congregation was meeting in Middleton Cheney by 1802 and had a registered chapel by 1814.
 The present Methodist Church was built as a Wesleyan chapel in 1867.
 It is a member of the Banbury Circuit.

 Local amenities

-Middleton Cheney has a set of parish meeting rooms, public library, sub-post office, veterinary surgery, pharmacy, supermarket and cookery school.
+Middleton Cheney has a village hall, a set of parish meeting rooms, a public library, sub-post office, two veterinary surgeries, a pharmacy, supermarket and a cookery school.
 The village has two 18th-century pubs: The Dolphin Inn and The New Inn, plus a sports and social club.